GoogleChrome/web.dev/src/site/content/en/blog/tabbed-application-mode/index.md

 ### Trying tabbed application mode

-You can try tabbed application mode on Chrome&nbsp;OS devices running Chrome&nbsp;83 and up today:
+You can try tabbed application mode on ChromeOS devices running Chrome&nbsp;83 and up today:

 1. Set the `#enable-desktop-pwas-tab-strip` flag.
 1. Install any web app that runs in `standalone` mode, for example,